SentinelStrategies/UnifiedStreams/README.md

 # 1. Setup a substreams JWT TOKEN
 You can set a JWT token as an environment variable to avoid specifying it for each session.
-If you only need it for your current session, simply run the following export command
+Replace <jwt_token_here> with your actual token from substreams.

 ```bash
       nano ~/.bashrc